Syxsense API

 You can also use API to add custom fields to the various devices inventory in the Syxsense console in minutes by running custom scripts.

-Open Syxsense API in a browser window
+❶ | Open Syxsense API in a browser window |

-You can generate the Bearer apiKey by selecting in the 'Setting' Drop-down TitleDrop-down Title
+Click in the upper right > Enter your key in the value field You can generate the Bearer apiKey by selecting in the 'Setting' Drop-down TitleDrop-down Title |

-Scroll down to Computers Section.
-Drop-down TitleDrop-down Title
+❸ | Scroll down to Computers Section.
+Drop-down TitleDrop-down Title |

-Click 'Get'
+❹ | Click 'Get' |

-Click 'Try it Out'
+❺ | Click 'Try it Out' |

+Scroll down, you will see the possible parameters for the API.
 This section automatically updates with all the new API parameters as we add them.
+Examples to start with:

-Click the button, if you have not entered any criteria this will pull down all the devices from your computers table in a paged format, one page of 100 devices at a time (controlled by Page and pageSize parameters).
+Click the button, if you have not entered any criteria this will pull down all the devices from your computers table in a paged format, one page of 100 devices at a time (controlled by Page and pageSize parameters). |

 After loading you will see: